Turmeric and fertility

 At the level of fat accumulation:

-At the muscular and bone level:
+At the muscle and bone level:

 Difficulty absorbing turmeric